 The Java Enterprise Edition (JEE) platform provides powerful tools for developing robust distributed applications.
 Although not web-centric, the JEE platform includes a significant number of web-specific specifications, including Java Server Pages (JSP) and Java Server Faces (JSF).
-No surprise, it is one of the most popular platforms for implementing large-scale, web-enabled, enterprise applications.
+Not surprisingly, it is one of the most popular platforms for implementing large-scale, web-enabled enterprise applications.

-Not unlike other types of web applications, JEE web applications are affected by common problems such as SQL Injection, cross-site scripting (XSS), cross-site request forgery (CSRF), and session management issues.
-Building upon the OWASP Top 10 course, this course provides a comprehensive overview of the security issues and developer pitfalls that affect web applications written in Java.
-This course teaches students to identify and mitigate vulnerabilities included in, but not limited to, the Open Web Application Security Project (OWASP) Top Ten taxonomy.
-Alternative remediation advice is also provided for the popular Model-View-Controller (MVC) frameworks such as Struts, Spring, and JSF.
+Like other types of web applications, JEE web applications are affected by common problems such as SQL Injection, cross-site scripting (XSS), cross-site request forgery (CSRF), and session management issues.
+Building on the OWASP Top 10 course, this course provides a comprehensive overview of the security issues and developer pitfalls that affect web applications written in Java.
+This course teaches students to identify and mitigate vulnerabilities included in, but not limited to, the Open Web Application Security Project (OWASP) Top 10 taxonomy.
+The course also provides alternative remediation advice for popular model-view-controller (MVC) frameworks such as Struts, Spring, and JSF.
 Additionally, the course teaches students secure configuration best practices to further harden web applications.